Przasnysz: History

-Przasnysz's rapid development was due to its favorable location on the border between two economically important areas - the Kurpiowska Plain and the agricultural Ciechanowska Upland.
-On October 10, 1427, Przasnysz obtained town privileges under the Chełmno law from the Masovian Duke Janusz I of Warsaw.
+Przasnysz's rapid development was due to its favorable location on the border between two economically important areas – the Kurpiowska Plain and the agricultural Ciechanowska Upland.
+On 10 October 1427 Przasnysz obtained town privileges under the Chełmno law from the Masovian Duke Janusz I of Warsaw.
 The town flourished in the 16th century, especially after the incorporation of Mazovia into the Crown in 1526.
-Przasnysz was a royal town and a county seat in the Ciechanów Land in the Masovian Voivodeship in the Greater Poland Province of the Polish Crown.
+Przasnysz was a royal town and a county seat in the Ciechanów Land in the Masovian Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 In 1576, Przasnysz became the seat of the non-castle starostwo (eldership).
 In 1648, the Przasnysz eldership was awarded to the defender of Zbaraż, Prince Jeremi Wiśniowiecki.

 Partitions of Poland

 After the defeat of the Kościuszko Uprising and the Third Partition of Poland (1795), Przasnysz became part of the Kingdom of Prussia as the seat of a large county including Ciechanów.

-On January 30, 1807, Napoleon Bonaparte made a visit in Przasnysz.
+On 30 January 1807 Napoleon Bonaparte made a visit to Przasnysz.

 In the years 1807–1815 Przasnysz was part of the Duchy of Warsaw, and then, after the Congress of Vienna, became part of so-called Congress Poland, which was part of the Russian Empire.
 In November 1863, Przasnysz was the site of a Russian execution of Stefan Cielecki, commander of a Polish insurgent unit, which fought in northern Masovia during the January Uprising.

 During World War I, in November and December 1914, heavy fighting took place near Przasnysz between the Russian and German armies.
 The city changed hands many times.
-February 24, 1915 was taken by the Germans, but on February 27 they were forced out by Russian troops from the First and Second Siberian Corps.
+On 24 February 1915 it was taken by the Germans, but on 27 February they were forced out by Russian troops from the First and Second Siberian Corps.

 Interbellum

 Poland regained independence after World War I in 1918, and Przasnysz was reintegrated with the reborn state.
 In August 1920, extremely fierce battles with the Bolshevik 15 Army took place near Przasnysz.
 For two weeks the city was occupied by the Soviet army.
-On August 21, Przasnysz was liberated by the 202 Infantry Regiment of the Volunteer Division of Colonel Adam Koc.
+On 21 August Przasnysz was liberated by the 202 Infantry Regiment of the Volunteer Division of Colonel Adam Koc.

 In the interwar period, Przasnysz was the capital of the poviat in the Warsaw Voivodeship.
 In the first years of independence, reconstruction from war damage continued.
 Many public buildings were built: power plant, junior high school and elementary school, agricultural school, city theater, stadium and sports house.
 The main occupation of the inhabitants of Przasnysz was still agriculture, craft and small trade.
 In 1938, Przasnysz had 8,000 residents, including approx. 3,000 Jews.